flawnson/Ouroboros/README.md

 "kfold" == StratifiedKFold()
 ```

+Naturally, splits that require shuffling data do not apply to time series data and our sequential models.
 The pipeline currently supports train and test splits only (you cannot specify a validation set)

 ### Standard Models